riemtan, riemstats: R packages for Riemannian geometry techniques in the analysis of multiple samples of connectomes: Conclusion

 This paper has introduced the \pkg{riemtan} package, a comprehensive R framework for Riemannian geometry operations on symmetric positive definite matrices, along with its companion package \pkg{riemstats} for statistical analysis.
 Together, these packages address critical limitations in existing R tools for connectome analysis by providing efficient, scalable, and theoretically grounded implementations.

 The benchmarking results demonstrate \pkg{riemtan}'s substantial performance advantages over existing alternatives.
-For realistic connectome sizes, the package achieves up to 6.3x speedup compared to the \pkg{Riemann} package, with computation times remaining manageable even for high-dimensional matrices.
-Our experiments reveal important insights for practical usage: parallel computation with 10 cores provides optimal performance, while intermediate batch sizes (64 matrices) offer the best balance between speed and memory efficiency.
-These performance gains make \pkg{riemtan} well-suited for modern neuroimaging studies involving hundreds of subjects with high-dimensional connectivity matrices.
+For realistic connectome sizes, the package achieves up to 6.3× speedup compared to the \pkg{Riemann} package, with computation times remaining manageable even for high-dimensional matrices.
+Version 0.2.5 introduces two transformative capabilities that further extend the package's reach: the futureverse-based parallel processing infrastructure provides cross-platform compatibility (including Windows) with 3--8× speedup for tangent computations, while the Apache Parquet backend reduces memory requirements by 96\% through lazy loading with configurable caching.
+These advances enable analysis of datasets with 1000+ subjects on standard laptops, democratizing access to Riemannian methods for researchers without access to high-memory compute clusters.